-On 24 April 2013, 1133 people died in the Rana Plaza catastrophe in Dhaka, Bangladesh.
+On 24th of April 2013, 1133 people died in the Rana Plaza catastrophe in Dhaka, Bangladesh.
 A further 2500 were injured.
 They were killed while working for familiar fashion brands in one of the many ‘accidents’ that plague the garment industry.

 Fashion Revolution is a global coalition of designers, academics, writers, business leaders and parliamentarians calling for systemic reform of the fashion supply chain.